Leonard Fournette Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.4% of the time while opting for the ground attack 34.6% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.4% of the time while running the ball 34.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Falcons.